 New!: Interactive Trail Map

-This beautiful 61-mile trail has become one of the premier cycling trails in the Midwest.
-Its flat terrain makes for easy bicycling through an area of great and diverse natural beauty.
+This beautiful trail has become one of the premier cycling trails in the Midwest.
+It is surfaced with crushed limestone, and its flat terrain makes for easy bicycling through an area of great and diverse natural beauty.
 Most users’ highlights will include the valley of the Sturgeon River and its tributaries and the section north of Topinabee along the west side of Mullet Lake.
 The terminal towns of Gaylord and Mackinaw City, Vanderbilt, Wolverine, Indian River, Topinabee, and Cheboygan also offer plenty of amenities.
 The improvement to the old rail corridor was completed in 2007, and was made possible by a nearly $2 million federal trail enhancement grant from the Michigan Department of Transportation in 2005 and the cooperation and contributions from governments and individuals along the way.

 In 2008 the trail was named as one of the top five autumn destinations in the nation by Rails to Trails Conservancy.